DRESSAGE Is for

 Why Dressage for the Rider?

-Did you know each time you ride, you are training your horse?
-Dressage for the rider teaches you how to train your horse.
+Did you know each time you ride you train your horse?
+Dressage for the rider teaches you how to train your horse through timing of aids and feel.
 That's why dressage for the rider is dressage for the horse.

 Dressage is a Mobile Language